Aiven-Open/klaw-docs/blog/2023/05/effortless-kafka-governance-making-life-easier-for-developers.md

   produce and consume messages on a specific topic and establishing clear ownership are crucial aspects to address.
-- **Configuration backup and restoration**: Establishing robust strategies for backing up and restoring Kafka's configuration is essential to ensure prompt recovery in the face of failures or system disruptions.
+- **Configuration backup and restoration**: Establishing robust strategies for backing up and restoring Apache Kafka's configuration is essential to ensure prompt recovery in the face of failures or system disruptions.
 - **Security measures**: Ensuring the proper enforcement of security